NVIDIA/NeMo-Guardrails/docs/user_guides/advanced/embedding-search-providers.md

       embedding_engine: openai
       embedding_model: text-embedding-ada-002
     cache:
-      enabled: True
+      enabled: False
       key_generator: md5
       store: filesystem
       store_config: {}
 ```

 The `cache` configuration is optional.
 If enabled, it uses the specified `key_generator` and `store` to cache the embeddings.
 The `store_config` can be used to provide additional configuration options required for the store.
 The default `cache` configuration uses the `md5` key generator and the `filesystem` store.
-The cache is enabled by default.
+The cache is disabled by default.

 ## Custom Embedding Search Providers